cyberdreadx/rougee-play-beats-docs/docs/getting-started/quick-start.md

 # 🚀 Quick Start Guide

-Get up and running with ROUGEE.PLAY in just a few minutes!
+Get up and running with ROUGEE in just a few minutes!

 ## 📋 Prerequisites